-- A Toy Poodle crossed with a Bernese Mountain dog will create the Tiny Bernedoodle, a much smaller pup altogether!
+- A Toy Poodle crossed with a Bernese Mountain Dog may create the Tiny Bernedoodle, a much smaller pup altogether!

-Both the Bernese Mountain dog and Poodle are intelligent, friendly, and alert and their offspring usually inherit this personality.
+Both the Bernese Mountain Dog and Poodle are intelligent, friendly, and alert.
+Their offspring usually inherit this personality.
 The Bernedoodle makes a great family pet who gets on well with other animals and kids.

 When it comes to health issues, the Bernedoodle can inherit any of the following conditions from his parents: